aayush4515/a-star-visualizer/README.md

 ---

 ## 🤝 Contributing
-Pull requests are welcome!
+### Pull requests are welcome!
 Just fork the repo, make your changes, and submit a PR.

+---

+## 🧠 License
+### This project is licensed under the MIT License.